Scanbot SDK has been acquired by Apryse! Learn more

 Why choose web development?

-More and more businesses are choosing web development – the process of creating, building, and maintaining websites and web apps – over native apps.
-Several benefits are driving this trend.
+More and more businesses are choosing web development – websites and web apps – over native apps.
+Several benefits are driving this trend:

-• Cross-platform compatibility: Web apps are accessible via any browser on multiple devices and platforms without download.
+• Cross-platform compatibility: Web apps are accessible via any browser on multiple devices and platforms.

 • Easier maintenance and updates: Updates are deployed on the server and instantly available to all users, whereas native apps require app store approval and downloads for updates.

-• Consistent user experience: Web apps provide a uniform interface regardless of device, eliminating the need to adapt for each operating system’s design guidelines.
+• Consistent user experience: Web apps provide a uniform interface regardless of device.
+There is no need to adapt to each operating system’s design guidelines.

 • Increased reach and visibility: Web apps can be found and indexed by search engines.
-They can be used instantly without needing to be downloaded first.
+They can be used instantly without needing to be installed first.

 Open-source barcode scanners for the web

-Open-source projects are based on collaboration.
-Anyone can view, contribute, modify, and distribute it.
-As such, this type of software not only promotes community-driven engagement but also requires it.
-Users collectively improve and adapt the software rather than relying on a single company.
+Anyone can view, contribute, modify, and distribute open-source code.
+As such, this kind of software project both promotes and depends on community engagement.
+The users collectively maintain and improve the software rather than relying on a single company.

-That being said, let’s dive in and examine the most popular open-source barcode scanning libraries for web development:
+That said, let’s dive in and take a look at the most popular open-source barcode scanning libraries for web development:

 • ZXing